Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

 #### Importing
 Importing the module is easy, all you need do is just type in the first line:

+    from slgsw import slgsw

+or:

     import slgsw.slgsw

-or:

-    from slgsw import slgsw

 Alternatively, you can do:

     import slgsw

-However, by doing so you will need to reference the module to use the initial function by typing "slgsw." in front of the slgsw function, like so:

-    slgsw.slgsw(scope,creds)

-which as you can see, can be a hassle for some.
+If you know what you are doing.
+Not adviced.

 ### Functions
 Here is a list of functions that this module provide, in the format of function(argument(s)):